-15 The USACE would implement BMPs in the design, construction, and operation of the NED Plan 16 to avoid and minimize environmental impacts to the extent practicable.
+The USACE would implement BMPs in the design, construction, and operation of the NED Plan to avoid and minimize environmental impacts to the extent practicable.
 However, as discussed in Section 4.20, some impacts are unavoidable.
-For example, the NED Plan would have 17 18 unavoidable adverse impacts to cultural resources, vegetation, trees, and some wildlife habitats.
-These impacts are directly related to the specific locations for the proposed LOP and ponds, 19 which need to be sited along the coast and stream channels within the watershed, and sized 20 21 according to the drainage area in order to achieve the stormwater management and flood 22 reduction objectives of the NED Plan.
+For example, the NED Plan would have unavoidable adverse impacts to cultural resources, vegetation, trees, and some wildlife habitats.
+These impacts are directly related to the specific locations for the proposed LOP and ponds, which need to be sited along the coast and stream channels within the watershed, and sized according to the drainage area in order to achieve the flood reduction objectives of the NED Plan.
 Throughout Chapter 4, measures that would be taken to avoid and minimize impacts are discussed, as appropriate, for each resource.
-23